Ultronics5x/Stock-predicter-using-Prophet/Readme.txt

    - It provides interactive charts displaying the forecasted trends and components (trend, seasonality) using Plotly.

 Overall, the app enables users to input a stock ticker, select a dataset, visualize historical data, predict future stock prices, evaluate the model's performance, and view forecasted trends and components.

+The dataset is imported from Yahoo finance.
+Many modules had been deprecated , so I have made changes.